Self consistent transfer operators. Invariant measures, convergence to equilibrium, linear response and control of the statistical properties: Self-consistent transfer operators for coupled circle maps, heuristics and formalization

 We remark that in this paper we only consider discrete time dynamical systems.
 In the continuous time case, the models one is lead to consider are related to the topic of Vlasov-type differential equations, we suggest the recent surveys \cite{F2}, \cite{go} and the references therein for an introduction to the subject.

-We are now going to define more precisely the self consistent transfer operators associated to a set of dynamical systems coupled by a mean field interaction. \ One can think the set of interacting systems as a continuum, endowed with a measure, as for instance a swarm of interacting particles distributed by a certain density in different parts of the space. \ We take this point of view and we consider case in which the set of systems we consider is a measurable space $M$ with a probability $p$.
-The set $M$ can be finite or infinite and in each case we can define the self consistent transfer operator associated to the system.

-We remark that one could see the case where $M$ is infinite as a suitable limit of finite sets and define the self consistent transfer operator associated to the global coupling of infinitely many systems by a suitable limit of finitely many couplings (see \cite{Bl11}, \cite{K}, \cite{ST} and Note \ref{not1} for further details on this approach).
+We are now going to define more precisely the self-consistent transfer operators associated with a set of dynamical systems coupled by a mean field interaction. \ One can think the set of interacting systems as a continuum, endowed with a measure, as for instance a swarm of interacting particles distributed by a certain density in different parts of the space. \ We take this point of view and we consider the case in which the set of systems we consider is a measurable space $M$ with a probability $p$.
+The set $M$ can be finite or infinite and in each case we can define the self-consistent transfer operator associated with the system.
+We remark that one could see the case where $M$ is infinite as a suitable limit of finite sets and define the self-consistent transfer operator associated with the global coupling of infinitely many systems by a suitable limit of finitely many couplings (see \cite{Bl11}, \cite{K}, \cite{ST} and Footnote \ref{not1} for further details on this approach).

 Let us fix some notation and terminology: let us consider two metric spaces $ X,Y$, the spaces of Borel probability measures $PM(X),~PM(Y)$ on $X$ and $Y,$ and a Borel measurable $F:X\rightarrow Y$.
 We denote the pushforward of $F$ as $L_{F}:PM(X)\rightarrow PM(Y)$, defined by the relation